-Living with cats doesn’t mean giving up on houseplants.
+Living with cats doesn’t mean you have to give up your dream of filling your home with beautiful houseplants.

 What Makes a Houseplant Safe for Cats?

-If you’re ever unsure, it’s always worth checking the plant against a trusted pet safety resource before bringing it home.
+If you’re ever unsure about a particular plant, check it against a trusted veterinary resource before bringing it home.

 1. Spider Plant (Chlorophytum comosum)